mafecordobes/shortenurl/README.md

 And if you put the SHORT_URL in your browser you get the redirection.

+For get the top 100 most frequently accessed URLs you can make a get request:

+APP_URL/api/top

 ## Future improvements

 If I had more time, I would have done better documentation and the endpoint to list the 100 most visited url.